rishavmedhi/zomato-module/README.md

 # zomato-module
-Consists of crawlers and retrieval code from zomato website
+Consists of crawlers for zomato website and retrieval code for zomato module for SRM SE